sap-tutorials/Tutorials/tutorials/hana-configure/hana-configure.md

 2. How to create a connection to the HANA back end
 3. Getting started with the HANA Web based development workbench

-> ### Information
->All source code solutions and templates for all exercises in this document can be found [here](http://hanapm:8005/workshop/admin/ui/exerciseMaster/?workshop=xs)

 ### Time to Compete
 Beginners will take **30 minutes** to finish this tutorial.